Latest property trends in Mid-Coast Council region: Forster, Taree and more

 According to the Mid-Coast Council, 38.5% of their region is aged 60 or over.
 That is double the national average of around 19%.

-It is one of the strongest performing areas in the state with many older residents buying their homes outright.
+This makes it one of the strongest performing areas in the state with many older residents buying their homes outright.
 So with that in mind, how does it shape the dynamic of Mid-Coast Council property trends?

 Mid-Coast Council profile